NotCoffee418/SimpleBacktestLib/README.md

 # SimpleBacktestLib
-SimpleBacktestLib is a functional C# library for backtesting trading strategies.
+SimpleBacktestLib is a C# library for backtesting trading strategies.
 It offers basic functions to simulate strategy performance and can be integrated into other C# projects.

-**WIP** This project is a work in progress.
-The API is not stable and may change in the future.1
+By design, it offers a minimal set of features without getting in your way.
+It is not a full-featured trading platform, but rather a tool to help you develop and test your strategies.

+## Features
+- Simple by design
+- Perform backtests on historical data
+- Simulate spot and margin trading
+- Simulate trading fees
+- Configurable environment

+## Installation
+Install the package from [NuGet](https://www.nuget.org/packages/SimpleBacktestLib)

-# Documentation
+## Documentation
-You can find the documentation [here](https://notcoffee418.github.io/SimpleBacktestLib/).
+For more information and instructions, see the [documentation](https://notcoffee418.github.io/SimpleBacktestLib/).